beckastar/ladynerds_site/README.md

     - If you keep working, keep pushing!
 The pull request will keep updated.
     - Make sure your pull request is comparing your local issue branch to the the original repos 'static' branch.
+- If you're a contributor, please track the feature you're working on.
+Ask Becka for access to the Spreadsheet in Google Docs that tracks all the issues.
 - If you're a contributor, please get a code review before accepting your own pull requests :)

 Have fun!